 Logarithmic Scale (Bitcoin Price)

 Exchanges frequently display a volume panel beneath price.
 Those columns measure how many coins changed hands in each interval—do not confuse this with market capitalization.
-In technical analysis, volume is a core indicator of price strength: rising prices confirmed by heavy turnover can point to continuation, whereas a decline on thin activity suggests muted participation.
+In technical analysis, volume is often used as a gauge of participation: a move supported by heavier turnover may be more credible, while price changes on weak activity can be less convincing.

 Candlestick Chart

-Candlesticks capture more detail than a line chart by plotting four data points per period: open, high, low, and close.
-This compact view of price action (including intraperiod range) is why most crypto traders prefer candles for day-to-day chart analysis.
+Candlesticks show more detail than a line chart by plotting four data points per period: open, high, low, and close.
+This view makes it easier to see the intraperiod range, including how far price traveled and where it ultimately closed.

-• Hammer (bullish reversal): Often appears near the end of a downtrend, with a small body and a long lower wick.
+- Hammer (bullish reversal): often appears after a decline, with a small body and a long lower wick.

-• Hanging Man (bearish reversal): A hammer-like shape after an uptrend that can warn buying pressure is fading.
+- Hanging Man (bearish reversal): resembles a hammer after an uptrend and can indicate that upward momentum is fading.

 Depth of Market Chart